Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 psql -U {{ pg_user }} -h $HOSTNAME -d gis -c "CREATE EXTENSION hstore"
 ```

-The character encoding scheme to be used in the database is UTF8.
+The character encoding scheme to be used in the database is *UTF8* and the adopted collation is *en_GB.utf8*.

 If you get the following error